University of Dundee Gender Equality Plan

 All members of staff are required to undertake a mandatory course on Equality, Diversity and Inclusion on commencement of their employment.
 This course comprises four modules for non-teaching staff or five modules for academic staff who are required to teach.
 This course provides the basic requirements that staff are expected to know in relation to Equality, Diversity and Inclusion and is conducted online.

-The Organisational and Professional Development Team have a range of training courses that are available to all members of staff that relate to gender equality.
+The Talent and Development team have a range of training courses that are available to all members of staff that relate to gender equality.
 This includes unconscious bias training and gender-based violence reporting.

 The Equality, Diversity and Inclusion team also deliver equality impact assessment training to staff who are required to complete one of these assessments.
 This includes awareness of how to recognise potential indirect discrimination based on gender.